gvaneyck/mahjong-ref/README.md

     to reveal their hand and force a draw
   * Any **Riichi** antes stay in the pot until someone wins a hand
 * **Furiten**
-  * If one of your wait tiles has been discarded by you, you are not allowed to complete your hand.
-You'll have to change the tiles you're waiting on if you want to complete it
+  * If one of your wait tiles has been discarded by you, you are not allowed to call **Ron** to win.
+You'll have to either **Tsumo** or change the tiles you're waiting to win
   * If you do not claim **Ron** on one of your opponents (because you don't want to steal their points or something), you have to wait until after your next discard before you can claim **Ron** again.
 If you are in **Riichi** and do this, you can never claim **Ron** and have